 Our creative writing program engages writers in all personal and professional aspects of their artistry and encourages the habit of lifelong writing and creative thinking.

-To earn a bachelor’s degree in creative writing, you must complete the University Core Curriculum and 36 credits from coursework specific to creative writing.
+You must complete the University Core Curriculum and 36 credits from coursework specific to creative writing.

 Four semesters (or the equivalent) of a modern or classical language at the college level are also required.

 Some of our hallmark courses include:

 - ENG 489 Literary Editing: The Broken Plate—gives you a chance to edit and publish content in a national literary magazine